julianstanley/ProteinFeatures/docs/hms/chimera/chimera_overview.md

 It can be a bit involved to extract these features, so I've written a pipeline to do it for you.
 It requires the UCSF Chimera GUI, which has a built-in python2 interpreter.

 Unfortunately, in my hands at least, Chimera (and especially the builtin interpreter) can be very finnicky.
-So, I included my exact build of UCSF Chimera, built on Ubuntu 19.10, in this repository (`Chimera_Features/UCSF_Chimera64-2019-07-10.zip`).
+So, I included my exact build of UCSF Chimera, built on Ubuntu 19.10, on the HMS "Protein Oxidation" Dropbox (in Feature_Engineering/Chimera).
 There is also a lab Dell laptop that has the same version of Chimera installed.
 Different versions can give different results, or sometimes not work alltogether.

 ## Quick Reference